Hab5/DigitRecognizer/README.md

 - tensorflow
 - opencv

-Also uses imagemagick and gs. (which aren't python dependencies but tool, you can get them with brew, pacman, yay, apt-get, or whatever package manager you use)
+Also uses imagemagick and gs. (which aren't python dependencies, you can get them with brew, pacman, yay, apt-get, or whatever package manager you use)